 Key benefits include:

-- Lower interest rates than your current debt arrangements
+- May be lower interest rates than your current debt arrangements

-- Spread your payments over a longer payment term
+- May spread your payments over a longer payment term

 - Your debt consolidation loan payments may be lower than your current multiple debt repayments